-Dr. Palmieri serves as a secondary supervisor to interns who choose to specialize in prevention and intervention of disordered eating and body image issues.
+Dr. Palmieri supervises interns in their provision of supervision to Master's level trainees and serves as a secondary supervisor to interns who choose to specialize in prevention and intervention of disordered eating and body image issues.
 She may also provide supervision of group therapy to an intern who chooses to co-lead a therapy group with her.
-Dr. Palmieri leads intern seminars on using an attachment framework in therapy, enhancing emotional awareness and window of tolerance with clients, and strategies of enhancing positive emotions.
+Dr. Palmieri leads intern seminars on using an attachment framework in therapy, eating disorder assessment and treatment, and strategies of enhancing positive emotions.
+Dr. Palmieri also currently serves as a member of the Internship Administrative Committee.